 Welcome back!
-You have probably been home long enough to become overwhelmed with the reality of normal day-to-day life.
+You may have been home long enough to become overwhelmed with the reality of normal day-to-day life.
 We want to encourage you to not lose the fire and excitement that was stirred within you on your trip.
 It’s normal to feel down or even depressed after experiencing a trip such as this.
-You have had a mountain-top experience where everything was so clear, God was real in a new way, you were able to serve and play sport and you had an abundance of fellowship.
+You may have had a mountain-top experience where everything was so clear, God was real in a new way, you were able to serve and play sport and you had an abundance of fellowship.
 Now you are back to the daily grind and re-entered the valley where you might feel isolated and unable to see clearly.
 This is normal!
 Coming home can be difficult, so below are some tips to help you have a smoother re-entry experience.

 - You are different as a result of this trip.
 It does not matter if your trip was three days or three months.
 You will not (and should not) fit back into the same space you occupied before the trip.
 You encountered God in a new, real way.
 You cannot encounter God and stay the same.
 It may feel uncomfortable for a while, but stay patient with the process of transitioning back to your life.
 Don’t conform back to your old ways, but be a new creation and trust that God has you purposely positioned for His Glory!